joergjo/kubeup/README.md

     --generate-ssh-keys
 ```

-Just keep in mind that it may take a few days before you will see any notification.
+Just keep in mind that it may take some time before you will receive a notification.

 ### Deployment